The Resistance Cover Art

 “Would it help my father?”

 Michael nodded, thinking of his father’s suffering.
 “Then let’s do it.
-If Sarah agrees.”
+If Sarah agrees, of course.”

 BOLTON SAYRES TOWER – WALL STREET

 He had once believed he could control THEATRES, use it to enhance his personal empire.
 Now the roles were reversed.
 But his status as a Pioneer meant he retained significant autonomy.
-It was a reward for voluntary cooperation.
+A reward for voluntary cooperation.

 Navarro’s eyes narrowed as he studied the patterns.